Trace Systoles and Sink Constant: Abstract

-Let $S$ be a surface with $\chi (S) < 0$, and a representation $\rho : \pi_1 (S) \rightarrow \rm{SL} (2 , \C)$.
-We define the \emph{trace systole} $\mathrm{tys} (\rho)$ as the infimum of $|\tr (\rho (\gamma)) |$ for $\gamma$ a simple closed curve.
-We know that this map is bounded on relative character varieties, and in this article we compute explicitly the optimal bounds for the one-holed torus, the four-holed sphere and the non-orientable surface of genus $3$, using results on generalized Markoff maps.
-From this, we infer various consequences on the optimal systolic inequalities of some hyperbolic manifolds and also informations on non-Fuchsian representations for certain surface groups.
+When $\Sigma$ is endowed with an hyperbolic structure, the trace systole of the holonomy representation is naturally related to the usual systolic length of the hyperbolic surface, which is one of the motivation for this study.
+The function $\mathrm{tys}$ is bounded on relative character varieties of $\Sigma$, and in this article we compute explicitly the optimal bounds for the one-holed torus, the four-holed sphere and the non-orientable surface of genus $3$.
+The proofs rely on the correspondance between representations of these surface groups and so-called Markoff maps which were introduced by Bowditch.
+From this, we infer various consequences on the optimal systolic inequalities of certain hyperbolic manifolds and also on non-Fuchsian representations for these surfaces.